JKirchartz/fortunes/README.md

 # Fortune Files

-Quote lists have a line or lines containing a quote, then a line that's empty except for a '%' to separate it from the rest.  ex:
+Quote databases have a line or lines containing a quote, then a line that only contains a '%' (percent sign) to separate it from the others.  ex:

     Let's just pretend Quote 1 is very
     ...very...